judychuepursuit/top-socialmedia-app/README.md

 This “top-socialmedia-app" is the frontend app portion (REACT) that pairs with the "social-media-pair-app" (backend app, EXPRESS) for the Project named:
 <h3>Social Media App<h3>
 <img alt="top-socialmedia-app Index page"
-Change this to the sm app index image// src="src/components/images/top-socialmedia-app Index page.png" width="350"></img>
+src="src/components/images/top-socialmedia-app Index page.png" width="350"></img>
 <br>
 <h3>My Trello Board:<h3>